Close Menu

 SOFT TISSUE SARCOMA CAN BE A COMPASSIONATE ALLOWANCE

 The SSA has a special program that allows for payment of SSD benefits when your condition is severe or might result in death.
-The program is the compassionate allowance program.
-Soft tissue sarcoma is on the compassionate allowance list.
+The program is the compassionate allowance program and soft tissue sarcoma is on the list.

 Soft tissue sarcomas are generally large at the time of first diagnosis.
 This is because they tend not cause any symptoms until the tumor starts to push aside normal tissue.
 That is when the tumor creates lumps, swelling and pain.
 When soft tissue sarcomas spread to other sites they have a poor outcome.